 Example 4: In example 3 we prevented the user from editing Document 1.
 Now let's add an explicit Write allow right for the user in the Access Control List.

-This will not affect the calculation of effective rights, as the explicit Write deny right will take priority over the explicit allow right.
-As a result, the user will have the same effective rights as in the previous example.
+Since explicit permissions have priority over explicit prohibitions, based on the order in which permissions are taken into account, the user obtains the effective Read right and can modify the document.

 Example 5: In the access control list for the folder, let's give the user the explicit allow right to edit the Access Control List (the Change permissions right).
-The user receives the effective right to edit the ACL in the folder and in Document 2.
-The user still cannot edit the ACL in Document 1 because the explicit Write deny right prevents this.
+The user receives the effective right to edit the ACL in the folder and both documents (Document 1 and Document 2).

 Example 6: We would like to revoke the right of the user from example 5 to edit the Access Control List (ACL).
 At the same time, we would like to prevent them from editing certain metadata in the folder and the two documents because this metadata is not of a public nature.
 In the ACL of the folder, we set an explicit deny right for editing metadata.
-This prevents the user from editing the metadata, even though they have the right to edit the folder and Document 2.
+This prevents the user from editing the metadata, even though they have the right to edit the folder and both documents (Document 1 and Document 2).